Arabic-OQG/Opinion-QG/README.md

-                          Automatic Question Generation -ARABIC-
+                          Automatic Opinion Question Generation

 This file contains the final report along with the code of each phase of training and testing.

 The following work is done using an Encoder-decoder with an Attention mechanism to generate questions in Arabic and English.
-It uses a beam search decoding algorithm in order to generate multiple questions from one input.
+It uses a beam search decoding algorithm to generate multiple questions from one input.

 To use this work, you must: